Color-avoiding directed paths in tournaments: Simple proofs

 Finally, for \ref{it:take floor}, write $q = p(q-r)+t$ for some $0 \leq t<q-r$.
 Note that $p \geq 2$ implies $q \geq 2q-2r$, or equivalently $q-r \leq r$, so $0\leq t< r$.
 We also have $q-t=p(q-r)$ and $(p-1)(q-r)=p(q-r)-(q-r)=(q-t)-(q-r)=r-t$ by definition of $t$.
 Therefore,

 using \ref{it:merge t} in the first inequality and \ref{it:merge d} in the second.
 The exact same argument holds for $g_{q,r}$. \end{proof} Although these bounds are very simple, they are sufficient to determine $f_{q,r}$ and $g_{q,r}$ in certain special cases.
-For example, recall that the Erd\H os--Szekeres lemma implies that $f_{q,1}(N) \geq N^{1/q}$, and the Gallai--Hasse--Roy--Vitaver theorem implies that $g_{q,1}(N)\geq N^{1/q}$; both bounds are tight if $N$ is a power of $q$.
+For example, recall that the Chv\'atal--Gy\'arf\'as--Lehel theorem states that $f_{q,1}(N) \geq g_{q,1}(N)\geq N^{1/q}$; both bounds are tight if $N$ is a power of $q$.
 Using \cref{lem:merge colors}\ref{it:merge d}, we conclude that for all $d \geq 1$,

 which is again tight for $N$ a power of $q$ by \cref{prop:lex product}.